jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

 completes.

 Put simply, we're looking at:

 1. A long-running DDL operation;
 2. via a mandatory full-table scan;
 3. holding an exclusive lock on your table.

 This is a recipe for disaster.
-Holding an exclusive lock on a large, high-throughput table for as little as four seconds can produce measurable downtime as connections begin to block and your request queue balloons.
-A full table scan of 50m records will easily run you ten seconds, if you're lucky.
+Holding an exclusive lock on a large, high-throughput table for as little as five seconds can produce measurable downtime as connections begin to block and your request queue balloons.
+A full table scan of 50m records can run much longer than that.

 There has to be a better way.